-Level 3 Apprenticeship Standards (including Assessment Plans) as designed by Trailblazer groups and approved by the government (from April 2017 the Institute for Apprenticeships)
+Level 3 apprenticeship standards (including assessment plans) as designed by Trailblazer groups and approved by Institute for Apprenticeships.

-The move away from apprenticeship frameworks has been led by groups of employers – ‘Trailblazers’ – approved by government to design an apprenticeship standard, or set of standards, each of which has gone through detailed external scrutiny, for occupations within their sector.
-Trailblazers have developed these standards, which set out the knowledge, skills and behaviour expected in an occupationally competent and capable individual.
+The move away from apprenticeship frameworks has been led by groups of employers – Trailblazers – approved by government to design an apprenticeship standard, or set of standards, each of which has gone through detailed external scrutiny, for occupations in their sector.
+Trailblazers have developed these standards, which set out the knowledge, skills, and behaviour expected in an occupationally competent and capable individual.
 All standards will have the same minimum level of occupational competence.

-As from April 2017 the Institute of Apprenticeships (IfA) will be responsible for regulating the quality of apprenticeship standards and assessments.
+As from April 2017, the Institute for Apprenticeships (IfA) is responsible for regulating the quality of apprenticeship standards and assessments.

 Ofsted will continue to inspect training providers and sample inspect employers.

 Ofqual will continue to regulate any qualifications included as part of an apprenticeship standard and offer one model of external quality assurance (EQA) for some standards.

 The Institute will convene an Apprenticeship Quality Group, with representatives of ESFA, NAS, Ofsted, Ofqual, the Office for Students, and the QAA, with a remit to monitor quality across the sector, and intervene where necessary to ensure quality standards.

 How apprenticeships prepare learners for progression to higher level study

 Apprenticeship standards are employer, driven with the emphasis on a consistent and transferrable skill set.
 To achieve, this the Training Provider (TP), will need to be on the Register of Apprenticeship Training Providers (RoATP), and work with the apprentice and employer to ensure the knowledge, skills, and behaviours around that role are developed.